-The objective is to create permanent, quality, affordable housing for five homeless families (up to 11 homeless individuals).
-SHA will rejuvenate a vacant, boarded building and bring life to it by renovating the property, as well as by providing housing.
-Partnering with the City of Sanford to implement other infrastructure improvements, it will also spur economic growth in that possibly unemployed persons will become employed, tax-paying citizens Lee County.
+The objective of renovating 226 Linden Avenue is to create permanent, quality, affordable housing for five homeless families (up to 11 homeless individuals).
+SHA rejuvenated a vacant, boarded building and bring life to it by renovating the property, as well as by providing housing.